Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 ### Add a Goal

+`POST api/v1/protected/teams/:team_id/add_goal`

+Adds a goal to this team's list of goals.

 !!! missing "This route has not been implemented yet"

 ### Delete a Goal

+Deletes a goal from this team's list of goals.
+Simply removes the record from the table.

+`POST api/v1/protected/teams/:team_id/delete_goal`

 !!! missing "This route has not been implemented yet"